 The most common types of traditional and tankless water heaters seen in residential settings are either electric or gas-powered products.
-When long-term costs matter, the electric tankless water heater is the most cost-effective option, but if you are only concerned about costs over the next five years, all but the electric tank heaters are similar in price.
+When long-term costs matter, the electric tankless water heater is the most cost-effective option, but is not the most efficient fuel source.
+If you are only concerned about costs over the next five years, all but the electric tank heaters are similar in price.

-In 2015 SmarterHouse.org from the American Council for an Energy-Efficient Economy published findings on the total cost over 13 years for a number of different water heaters.
+In 2015 SmarterHouse.org from the American Council for an Energy-Efficient Economy published findings on the total cost over 13 years for many different water heaters.

 |Water Heater Type||Storage Volume in Gallons||Efficiency (EF)||Cost||Yearly Energy Cost||Life in Years||Cost Over 5 Years||Cost Over 13 Years|

 |Gas tankless (No Pilot Light)||<2||0.82||$1,600||$228||13||$2,740||$4,560|

 While these numbers differ slightly from today’s national average energy costs, the chart still provides close proximity to the kinds of expenses you would incur with the different types of water heaters, with the units that cost the least to install having the most significant impact to your energy bill.